lancelet/acceleratehs.github.io/content/get-started.md

 cabal install accelerate-llvm-native
 ```

-(Optional) If you have a CUDA capable GPU and installed the CUDA toolkit in step
-[1.3](#cuda-optional), you can also install the Accelerate backend for
+(Optional) If you have a CUDA capable GPU, you can also install the Accelerate
-NVIDIA GPUs:
+backend for NVIDIA GPUs:
 ```sh
 cabal install accelerate-llvm-ptx
 ```